pavanwithproject/Quantium-Virtual-Internship/README.md

 🛒 Quantium Virtual Internship - Retail Analytics Project This repository contains the analysis and insights generated during the Quantium Virtual Internship.
 The work is divided into two main tasks:

-Customer Purchasing Behavior Analysis
+✅ Customer Purchasing Behavior Analysis

-Store Trial Performance Evaluation
+✅ Store Trial Performance Evaluation

-📁 Table of Contents
+🧭 Table of Contents
-Introduction
+🔍 Introduction

-Task 1: Customer Purchasing Behavior Analysis
+📊 Task 1: Customer Purchasing Behavior Analysis

-Load Libraries & Data

-Data Cleaning & Feature Engineering

-Outlier Detection

-Customer Segmentation

-Key Metrics & Visualization

-Strategic Recommendations

-Task 2: Store Trial Performance Evaluation
+🏪 Task 2: Store Trial Performance Evaluation

-KPI Aggregation

-Control Store Selection

-Sales Impact Analysis

-Statistical Testing

-Conclusion
+📌 Conclusion

-🧾 Introduction
+🔍 Introduction
 The objective of this project is to provide actionable insights using real transaction data from a chip brand sold at a large grocery chain.
 This involves:

-Understanding purchasing trends and customer segments.
+📈 Understanding purchasing trends and customer segments.

-Evaluating the performance of in-store trials designed to increase sales.
+🧪 Evaluating the performance of in-store trials designed to increase sales.

 📊 Task 1: Customer Purchasing Behavior Analysis
 📚 Load Required Libraries and Datasets